NWT Species Infobase

 - Not Assessed: Species which have not been examined for ranking.

-- Alien: Species that have been introduced as a result of human activities.
-Synonymous with exotic or introduced.
+- Alien: Species that have been introduced to the NWT as a result of human activities.
+Synonymous with exotic, introduced, or sometimes invasive.

-- Extirpated/Extinct: Species no longer thought to be present in the NWT (extirpated) or are believed no longer present anywhere in the world (extinct).
+- Extirpated/Extinct: Species no longer thought to be present in the NWT (extirpated) or are believed to be no longer present anywhere in the world (extinct).

 - Vagrant: Species occurring infrequently and unpredictably in the NWT.
 These species are outside their usual range.
 Changes in the number of vagrant species may be a good indicator of general ecosystem or climatic change.